zzubnik/SDXL-Style-presets/README.md

 # SDXL-Style-presets
 A preset collection of styles to be used with SDXL Prompt Styler.
 They are nothing special.
-Just key words that influence the generated images which I enjoy using.
+Just key words that influence the generated images which I enjoy using and mixing.

 These require: